DerickEddington/signals_receipts/README.md

 simple to initialize and use across threads, and using only that is sometimes sufficient.
 It can provide the extra info of `SA_SIGINFO`.
 A reason to not use `signal_hook` is when having its full suite of abilities, but mostly unused, would definitely be overkill.
 If you're not sure it would be overkill, you might want to choose `signal_hook` instead.
+But another reason to use `signals_receipts` is that it can fully uninstall the signal handlers, whereas `signal_hook` can't do that (it can only emulate that mostly).

 # Portability